Andrewsyl/222/README.md

 # Weather Sensor App

-- Full-stack weaher app
+- Full-stack weather app
-- App allows users to add sensors based on loaction.
+- App allows users to add sensors based on location.
-- Then based on the location, an API call is run in the background to collecting real-life data.
+- Then based on the location, an API call is run in the background to collect real-life data.
-- This data is then stored in the apps databased.
+- This data is then stored in the apps database.
-- The database can then be quired for data to give average temperateure, humidity windspee etc.
+- The database can then be queried for data to give average temperature, humidity, wind speed etc.

 ##  Built With